 Landers is a very small town located in the state of California.
-With a population of 3,910 people and just one neighborhood, Landers is the 548th largest community in California.
+With a population of 2,794 people and two constituent neighborhoods, Landers is the 620th largest community in California.

 Also of interest is that Landers has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Landers telecommute to their jobs.
-Overall, about 9.28% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 12.10% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.